 Another meta-analysis by Martin (2013) reported on the use, efficacy, and complications of UAE for the treatment of symptomatic uterine fibroids compared to surgery.
 Eight randomized, controlled trials were reviewed (350 cases of UAE and 346 cases of surgery).
 For those women who had UAE the most common complications were bilateral UAE failure, discharge and fever, and postembolization syndrome.
 Of the women who had surgery, the most common complications were urinary stress incontinence, pressure symptoms, and menorrhagia.
 A total of 76 non-randomized studies were reviewed (11,195 cases of UAE).
 The most common complications were amenorrhea, pain, and discharge and fever.
 The total rate of complication was 24.86%.
 Forty-one case studies were reviewed (83 cases of UAE) which showed the most common complications were discharge and fever, fibroid expulsion, and fibroid amenorrhea.
 The total rate of complications was 0.550%.
-The authors note that the data must be interpreted with caution as the sample sizes were fairly limited and success rates and complication rates of UAE are related to operator experience, so in a large trial with many operators, the efficacy and complication rate may be worse than in studies where a single or few operators performed the procedure.
+The authors note that the data must be interpreted with caution as the sample sizes were fairly limited and success rates and complication rates of UAE were related to operator experience; in a large trial with many operators, the efficacy and complication rate may be worse than in studies where a single or few operators performed the procedure.
 Much of the reviewed literature did not publish the rates of reintervention.
-The benefits of UAE (minimally invasive procedure) should be weighed against increased reintervention rates.
+Study authors emphasized that the benefits of UAE (minimally invasive procedure) should be weighed against increased reintervention rates.

 Based on evaluation of the existing peer-reviewed medical literature, there is adequate evidence to support the use of UAE for the treatment of acute pelvic and obstetric hemorrhage, ectopic pregnancy, and symptomatic uterine fibroids.
-For the treatment of pelvic and obstetric hemorrhage, UAE has been shown to be a safe and effective method to control bleeding when compared to alternative methods such as surgical intervention.
-For ectopic pregnancy, it has been illustrated that UAE is a safe and effective adjunct to methotrexate treatment, decreasing the need for surgical interventions following commonly unsuccessful drug-only treatment methods.
+For the treatment of pelvic and obstetric hemorrhage, UAE has been shown to be a safe and effective method to control bleeding when compared with alternative methods, such as surgical intervention.
+For ectopic pregnancy, it has been illustrated that UAE is a safe and effective adjunct to methotrexate treatment, decreasing the need for surgical interventions following drug-only treatment methods that are often unsuccessful.